soop3k/asset-store-poc/README.md

 # Asset Store PoC

 This proof of concept demonstrates how to store, validate, and publish structured "assets" (for example CRE or SHIP deals).
-It is a Spring Boot service that leans heavily on JSON Schema and JSLT so that new asset types and event payloads can be introduced by dropping files on the classpath instead of shipping new Java code.
+It is a service that leans heavily on JSON Schema and JSLT so that new asset types and event payloads can be introduced by dropping files on the classpath or definig asset structure in DB with minimal needs to shipping new Java code.

 ## Architectural overview